kshaffer/courses/mt1-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## Finals week

+All of the following are due by **Wednesday, Dec.
+17, 8am.** If you take the oral exam option for *theoretical thinking*, those will take place on Monday and Tuesday, Dec.
+15–16.

+- Basso continuo final attempts (new figured basslines forthcoming)
+- Fundamentals reassessments: triads, seventh chords, Roman numerals
+- *Theoretical thinking* assessments

+See the [Unit III Guide](mt1-unit3.html) for details on all of these.
+If submitting materials, upload to Google Drive, per the usual procedure, and paste the sharing links below.
+(You can submit materials more than once, whenever you finish each part.)

+<iframe src="https://docs.google.com/forms/d/1lVTVGxG7FTwXxAv4mX2EMHT9vh_a785J7HEj0tZZmjs/viewform?embedded=true" width="600" height="500" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe><br/>

 ## December 11 prep

 Compose two basso-continuo exercises, one in major and one in minor (unless you have already passed one or both), using a bass line from [this sheet of example bass lines](materials/basslines.pdf).
 Do *not* use the D-major bass line that we did in class on 12/9.
 Follow the submission instructions for 12/9, but use this form.